Public support schemes for small and medium-sized businesses

 - the public sector including state funded primary and secondary schools; and

 - employer, professional, religious or political membership organisation or trade unions.

-- The SME must have an annual turnover of not more than £45 million and it seems likely that the turnover limit applies on an individual entity basis, consistent with the thresholds for SMEs in EU legislation.
+- The SME must have an annual turnover of not more than £45 million (assessed on the basis of the group undertaking – which is defined to include entities which are under common legal or de facto control).
 More than 50% of this turnover must be generated from trading activity.